Winning House Team

-We began year 1 with a whole - school theme of Enterprise before moving onto learning about homes and how they have changed over time.
+We began year 1 with a pirate theme before moving onto learning about homes and how they have changed over time.
 In art we are studying the artist Yayoi Kusama with all her polka dots!
 In the second part of the Autumn Term we will be finding out about Everyday Materials and The Gunpowder Plot.

-In the spring term we will be researching different animals, looking at the continents and oceans and using our enterprise DT skills again to make puppets.
-We also have a whole school themed World Book Week and Science week to look forward to at this time.
-Finally in the Summer Term our focus will be discovering how plants grow and studying the artist Vincent Van Gogh.
+In the spring term we will be researching different animals and using our DT textiles skills to make puppets.
+Finally in the Summer Term our focus will be discovering how plants grow and finding out all about our local area.

-Reading: We are now sending books home on a Friday that support the phonics they are learning at school.
-We expect the children to read daily (or as close to this as possible) with someone at home.
-Please can these books be returned the following Wednesday.
+Reading: Books will be sent home on a Friday that support the phonics they are learning at school.
+Please encourage your child to read this book with an adult at home - we find a short daily read works well with the younger children to hold there interest but also understand this is not always possible.
+Please can these books be returned the following Friday.
 Unfortunately we will not be able to allocate a new book until it has been returned.

-Maths: All children have an access code to our online Numbots Game account where we encourage children to log on for 5 minutes each day to practise the recall of key number facts.
+Maths: All children have an access code to our online Numbots Game account where we encourage children to log on to practise the recall of key number facts.

 PE kits should be left on your child’s peg throughout the week and taken home at weekends to wash.